 So Uyekawa, whose uncle is an engineer, enrolled at Spokane Falls Community College, earning his associate of pre-engineering.
 He then, after considering his higher education options, decided to transfer to EWU to pursue a bachelor’s degree in mechanical engineering.

 During his senior year, Uyekawa was on a team with four other mechanical engineering students who “crushed it” at the university’s annual Capstone Expo.
-Together, Uyekawa and his team combined their expertise in electronics, sensors, load analysis and target specs to create an automated can crusher that worked in a nanosecond to thoroughly flatten cans.
+For the applied learning project, Uyekawa and his team collaborated over several months, combining their expertise in electronics, sensors, load analysis and target specs to create an automated can crusher that worked in a nanosecond to thoroughly flatten cans.

 “The capstone project was a really great wrap-up for the end of my time at Eastern,” he says.
 “There was a lot of crossover between my job and here, with this project.”